Hexa Cover

 Colors

 • Futuristic but not extraterrestrial and somewhere between green and blue, the accent color helps push out the important information while keeping a sleek aesthetic and neutrality.
-The use of gradient is an old trend coming back again in existing apps but in a more serious and toned down style.
+The use of gradient is in style again but in a more serious and toned down style.
 Here, it’s used to indicate progress; starting from a darker hue and ending into a lighter tone, it implies movement and duration and since time management is our most important asset in this product, it should also be clear inside the app.

 Typography